 Step 1: Take Inventory of Your Current Skills

-The easiest way to start is by tapping into a topic or skill set you already know.
+The easiest way to get into freelancing is to write about what you already know.

-My work experience before I did my own thing was in corporate finance.
-I worked in mutual funds and hedge funds doing pricing, accounting, and risk management.
-In college, I also did a long 3 year internship with a financial advisor, so I knew about the market, retirement investment, and asset allocation.
+Before I became a freelancer, I worked in mutual funds and hedge funds, doing pricing, accounting, and risk management.
+In college, I also did an extended three year internship with a financial advisor, so I knew about the market, retirement investment, and asset allocation.

-The smart Liz of today would say, “whew girl, with that experience you should start by looking at financial writing.”
-(When the non-smart Liz of 5 years ago was thinking about becoming a freelance writer she did not do that, so let’s just ignore her).
+The smart Liz of today would say, “whew girl, with that experience, you should start by looking at financial writing.”

 Here are some other places you can look to get the juices flowing.

-Action step: make this list.
-To start, it’s ok to include everything and anything that comes to mind.
+Action step: Make a list of the things you know.
+Include everything and anything that comes to mind.

 Then, start to narrow things down a bit.